When it comes to large trucks, safe driving tips must address:

 Drivers of high profile vehicles need to be especially concerned about low clearances under bridges and through tunnels.
 We have read many articles about "professional" drivers who relied on a non-motor carriers' GPS unit and peeled back part of the roof of their vehicles or got stuck or both.
 They ignored, to their own peril, the information clearly written on road signs and clearly documented in every motor carriers' atlas.

-who ignored an 11'3" clearance sign and rammed his truck under a bridge.
+One example is a driver who ignored an 11'3" clearance sign and rammed his truck under a bridge.(5)

 When proper space (remember that "space cushion" previously described?) is not allowed between vehicles, there is a greater likelihood of a collision taking place when the vehicle in the forward position brakes.

 Professional drivers should never tailgate vehicles in front of them, no matter the size or weight of the vehicle.